Attention in Motion: Secure Platooning via Transformer-based Misbehavior Detection: Performance Evaluation

 \subsection{Inter-Vehicle Aware Encoding}

 The previous sections demonstrated the superiority of the transformer-encoder in detecting misbehavior.
-Global models outperformed the individuals for vehicles downstream in the platoon, eliminating the need for multiple models.
-However, an extra step can be taken by changing Eq.~\ref{eq:reshape} from $\mathbf{X}_{flat} = \text{reshape}(\mathbf{X}, [B \cdot V, T, F]) $ to $\mathbf{X}_{flat} = \text{reshape}(\mathbf{X}, [B, V \cdot T, F])$.
-This reshaping captures spatio-temporal vehicle interactions through self-attention operating over the concatenated $V \cdot T$ dimension, with global positional encoding providing temporal synchronization across the platoon.
-The unified attention mechanism models inter-vehicle coordination and intra-vehicle temporal dynamics jointly, requiring whole-platoon observations during both training and inference.
+Global models outperformed individual ones for downstream vehicles, eliminating the need for multiple models.
+However, an extra step can be taken by changing Eq.~\ref{eq:reshape} from $\mathbf{X}_{flat} = \text{reshape}(\mathbf{X}, [B \cdot V, T, F])$ to $\mathbf{X}_{flat} = \text{reshape}(\mathbf{X}, [B, V \cdot T, F])$.
+In a platoon, controllers enforce speed synchronization across all vehicles; falsification produces cross-vehicle inconsistencies that are strong misbehavior indicators.
+The $V \cdot T$ reshaping makes cross-vehicle comparisons explicit: self-attention operates over the concatenated $V \cdot T$ dimension, jointly modeling inter-vehicle coordination and intra-vehicle temporal dynamics, while global positional encoding provides temporal synchronization across the platoon.
+This requires whole-platoon observations during both training and inference.

 Fig.~\ref{fig:attention} presents the attention weights for layer 0 (input) and layer 3 (output) across all controllers in the case of attacks.
 Communication topology fundamentally shapes attention-based security strategies with distinct layer-wise progression and attack-adaptive patterns.